5 Minute Read

 For service contractors, it’s the regular service work — service contracts, regular maintenance, repairs, etc. — that keeps cash flow moving when work on larger, construction-related projects slows.
 That’s why it’s important to keep clients not just satisfied with work, but thrilled.

-Today, leading service contractors rely on powerful ERP software with specific features designed to streamline workflows.
-In the back office, this means work orders can be created with a few clicks of a mouse, relying on powerful client contact databases to fill in historical and site information.
+Today, leading service contractors rely on powerful construction service management software and connected technology suites with specific features designed to streamline workflows.
+In the back office, this means service work orders can be created with a few clicks of a mouse, relying on powerful client contact databases to fill in historical and site information.
 Intuitive dispatch boards can schedule technicians and allow the flexibility to change their work on the fly based on priority or availability.
 Service contracts themselves can be automatically drafted and sent out for review and renewals, saving countless hours of preparation.

 This reliance on back office teams to facilitate sharing of information, finding materials, and approving of work, can often slow down the technicians.
 However, as cloud-based software and integrated mobile applications have advanced — and more service contractors are putting them to work —technicians in the field are able to get the information they need in real time and self-manage their work, improving speed, accuracy and customer satisfaction.

 Giving service technicians the latest mobile technologies helps them become more proficient in the field—and further grow business by impressing clients and developing lasting relationships.
 These modern service management solutions connect the field with the office, allowing the technician to operate as a full extension of his or her service contractor’s operations.
 Service technicians once restrained by processes can now become service managers.
 They no longer have to wait for answers from the back office teams, or play the role of data administrator and perform a series of manual processes to input data from the field into systems back in the office.
 Mobile solutions can streamline the data and workflows, syncing with the office instantly.
 This means: